erhanjaved/fund_all/README.md

 ### My interest:

-This project is important for me because, as an international student from a third world country, there is no such application in my country that allows users to choose a charity from a list and instead they must research on their own and send their donations via direct transfer.
+This project is important for me because, as an international student from a third-world country, there is no such application in my country that allows users to choose a charity from a list, and instead they must research on their own and send their donations via direct transfer.
 This app would allow a much more convenient and efficient pathway for donations, and perhaps the ease of it would lead to a higher number of donations!